temperlang/temperlang-blog/posts/tangle-of-strings.md

 ## A refresher on string encoding

 This is not a Unicode primer.
-If you're unfamiliar with terms like *code points* and *string encoding*s, there's great sources of information.
+If you're unfamiliar with terms like *codepoints* and *string encoding*s, there're better sources of information.

 - "[The Absolute Minimum Every Software Developer Absolutely, Positively Must Know About Unicode and Character Sets \(No Excuses!\)](https://www.joelonsoftware.com/2003/10/08/the-absolute-minimum-every-software-developer-absolutely-positively-must-know-about-unicode-and-character-sets-no-excuses/)" introduces Unicode and character sets.
 - "[Fifty years of strings: Language design and the string datatype](https://ztoz.blog/posts/strings-history/)" details the co-evolution of string types and character encoding.
-- [Unicode.org's Tutorial Page](https://www.unicode.org/standard/tutorial-info.html) has officially endorsed training presentations and gets into some of the linguistics behin.
+- [Unicode.org's Tutorial Page](https://www.unicode.org/standard/tutorial-info.html) has officially endorsed training presentations and gets into some of the linguistics & anthropology behind why Unicode is the way it is.

-Those code samples above construct strings from integer code point values.
+Those code samples above construct strings from integer codepoint values.
 The JavaScript `String.fromCodePoint(0x0FFFF)` constructs a string with a single codepoint, *U+FFFF*.
 And the Python `chr(0x16F00)` constructs a string with one codepoint, *U+16F00*.

 An encoding is a way of converting codepoints (technically code units) into bytes that can be laid out in memory.
 The way bytes are actually laid out by running programs is complicated (e.g. [SSO](https://tc-imba.github.io/posts/cpp-sso/), [content-aware optimizations](https://medium.com/@brijesh.sriv.misc/optimizing-string-memory-usage-in-java-11-4c34f4a1a08a#what-are-compact-strings)), but the table below shows how that second string in detail, \[U+16F00\], can be laid out by three languages that are emblematic of the three most widely used encodings.
-U+16F00 is a [supplementary code point](https://www.unicode.org/glossary/#supplementary_code_point), so it showcases a lot of corner cases.
+U+16F00 is a [supplementary codepoint](https://www.unicode.org/glossary/#supplementary_code_point), so it showcases a lot of corner cases.

 <span id="table-utfs" name="table-utfs"></span>